oshfdk/f67r2planets/README.md

 [![charts from other editions of De Sphaere](images/otherbosco.jpg)](#knowhere)

-_Edit: after finishing text I found two following examples of the planetary chart in other editions of De Sphaere.
+_Edit: after finishing this text I found two more examples of the planetary chart in other editions of De Sphaere.
 [One from 1494](https://www.digitale-sammlungen.de/en/view/bsb00029417?page=9) shows the same domicile-based pattern I noticed in ~1500 edition.
 It even has the planet names spelled out, helps to remove any confusion about unreadable symbols.
 [The other from 1559](https://www.digitale-sammlungen.de/en/view/bsb11109883?page=7) shows an unremarkable pattern with all planets in sequence with no attempt to match the domiciles._

 [![more charts from other editions of De Sphaere](images/morecharts.jpg)](#knowhere)